-Mexico - Caribbean Coast
+Mexico - Pacific Coast

 In Cabo San Lucas, the pristine white sand of Medano Beach and Divorce Beach both vie for attention.
 San Jose del Cabo's beach is perfect for volleyball, romantic walks or simply soaking up the rays.